0065paula/docs/doc_h5/h5_doc.md

 You can edit the VPC properties to configure DHCP in the right pannel.<br />
 <img src="vpc_vpn_dhcp.png" />

-<h3>2.4 VPC with a Private Subnet Only and Hardware VPN Access</h3>
+###2.4 VPC with a Private Subnet Only and Hardware VPN Access
 <a href="http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenario4.html">Description</a>: “The configuration for this scenario includes a virtual private cloud (VPC) with a single private subnet, and a virtual private gateway to enable communication with your own network over an IPsec VPN tunnel.
 There is no Internet gateway to enable communication over the Internet.
 We recommend this scenario if you want to extend your network into the cloud using Amazon's infrastructure without exposing your network to the Internet.”

 The following diagram shows what we will create in this example:<br />